alpacanonymous/project1/README.md

 ## Business Problem & Key Questions

 Microsoft wants to create a new movie studio but requires data-driven recommendations in order to decide what types of films to produce.
+We seek to answer the following questions:

 * *Which films in the past decade have made the most profit?*
 * *What are the genres of these films?*